The Barun valley – Danda Kharka

 Finally, we took off at 12 PM.
 As the flight took to the air, the Himalayas were up for display from close quarters.
 This time it was the Everest, Lhotse and our destination, Makalu, who made their appearances.

 After about 30 minutes, we started our descent to Tumlingtar.
 The lush green valley bathed in bright sunshine.
-The hills had a thick green cover with interspersed with terraced cultivation fields.
+The hills had a thick green cover interspersed with terraced cultivation fields.
 The fields had a golden yellow hue formed by ripe paddy and millet.
 Then came the wide and serpentine expanse of the Arun river.
 All along, the size of the picture kept increasing.
 As soon as we crossed the Arun, the plane touched the Tumlingtar runway.
 Its speed decreased after it reached the other end of the runway.
 It then turned around and came to a halt after a short stroll.
 We alighted to the runway and stood outside to soak in the beauty of this small air strip.

 Tumlingtar airport, picture courtesy, Dhananjoy De

 The Tumlingtar airport (rather air strip) has a small runway surrounded by green hills on all sides.
 It is an important gateway to the Sankhuwasabha district.
 Generally, there are 1-2 flights in a day between Kathmandu and Tumlingtar, but it varies based on traffic.
-It could even be zero (as we found during our return) based on weather conditions.
+It can even be zero (as we found during our return) based on weather conditions.
 Occasionally, they also increase the operations (especially during festival times).
 They are operated by Budhha air.

 Tumlingtar, picture courtesy, Dhananjoy De